 My name is Lara Evans.
 I have a Ph.D. in art history (specializing in contemporary Native American art), and I am an enrolled member of Cherokee Nation.
-I am tenured faculty in art history and studio art at The Evergreen State College in Olympia, Washington, but TESC calls it “conversion,” not tenure.
-At present (the 2012/13- 2013/14 Academic Year) I am Visiting Faculty at The Institute for American Indian Arts in Santa Fe, NM.
+I was tenured faculty in art history and studio art at The Evergreen State College in Olympia, Washington, when I began this blog site.
+Note: TESC calls it “conversion,” not tenure.
+I became Visiting Faculty at The Institute for American Indian Arts in Santa Fe, NM in 2012 and then later resigned from TESC to stay at IAIA.
+Both are fabulous institutions.

 I came to art history and art criticism by being an artist, first.
 I continue my own artistic practice because making “things” helps me think through my ideas.
 I don’t exhibit very often because writing is my first priority.